-- a) Board appointment process including Directors standing for re-election together with a summary statement on induction and training of Board members. - b) Evaluation process for the Board, its Committees and individual Director, as well as the assessment of the corporate governance practices in the company. - c) Composition of Board Committees, including names of Chairman and Members of Committee.
-Description of the roles and responsibilities of the board committees and how the committees have discharged those responsibilities. - d) The number of meetings held by the Board and its committees during the year, and the attendance of individual Directors at those meetings .
+- Board appointment process including Directors standing for re-election together with a summary statement on induction and training of Board members. - Evaluation process for the Board, its Committees and individual Director, as well as the assessment of the corporate governance practices in the company.

+- Composition of Board Committees, including names of Chairman and Members of Committee.
+Description of the roles and responsibilities of the board committees and how the committees have discharged those responsibilities. - The number of meetings held by the Board and its committees during the year, and the attendance of individual Directors at those meetings a) Any Director's direct or indirect interest in contracts with the company, its subsidiaries and holding companies.